-The Academy is a collaborative community, comprising of fellows and members who each have a demonstrable commitment to Learning and Teaching and collectively represent the global and interdisciplinary staff and student body at Warwick.
+The Academy is a collaborative community, comprising of fellows, members and alumni who each have a demonstrable commitment to Learning and Teaching and collectively represent the global and interdisciplinary staff and student body at Warwick.

 How can I engage with the Warwick International Higher Education Academy?